Introduction

 Hello!
 Welcome to my blog!!!

-In this article, we are exploring this keyword in JavaScript
+In this article, we are exploring this

-The return value of this keyword in JavaScript is a source of confusion for many beginner JavaScript developers.
+keyword in JavaScript is a source of confusion for many beginner JavaScript developers.
 Some avoid using it, while others push through and become better developers.

-Keep in mind that the rules surrounding this are straightforward and at the end of this article you will be able to answer these questions:
+are straightforward and at the end of this article you will be able to answer these questions:

-• what is this?
+what is

-• what does the value of this depend on?
+?what does the value of

-• what is the value of this?
+depend on?what is the value of

 Prerequisites